 - Head protection: The familiar hard hat is designed to protect the wearer against injury to the head.
 Different types and classes of hard hats provide protection against impact and penetration from above or laterally, as well as provide different levels of protection against electrical contact.

-- Eye protection: Protective eyewear can range from safety glasses to goggles to masks and face shields.
-Any work that involves hammering, drilling, cutting or other operations that can cause particles to fly requires eye protection.
-Safety glasses, preferably with side shields, provide impact protection against flying objects, while well-fitting safety googles give protection against dust and debris in the air.
+- Eye protection: Protective eyewear can include a range of things including safety glasses, goggles, masks, and face shields.
+Any work that involves hammering, drilling, cutting, or other operations that can cause particles to fly requires eye protection.
+Safety glasses, preferably with side shields, provide impact protection against flying objects, while well-fitting safety googles provide protection against dust and debris in the air.

-- Specialized PPE: There are many other types of PPE that are used in specific industries and applications: the welder’s face shield that protects against intense UV light, the chemist’s splash guard face shield, a chainsaw operator’s cut-resistant pants and even high-visibility clothing or vests worn by traffic control personnel are just a few examples.
+- Specialized PPE: There are many other types of PPE that are used in specific industries and for specific applications: the welder’s face shield that protects against intense UV light, the chemist’s splash guard face shield, a chainsaw operator’s cut-resistant pants, and even high-visibility clothing or vests worn by traffic control personnel are just a few examples.

 - PPE during a pandemic: Masks, gloves, face shields, and eye protection are types of PPE that can help reduce the risk of exposure to a virus like COVID-19 at your workplace.
 In Canada, workers must use PPE in the workplace when it is required.
 The Government of Canada has established a resource hub to help businesses source the PPE they need during the COVID-19 pandemic.